 I’m also still competent.
 I can navigate through life.
 I worried about that; about the effect my prolonged disability time-off has had.
 But I can still function in the “real” world.

 The critical thing to remember is that although things didn’t go to plan, there were positives to be had.

 I suffer from mental illness.

-I was lying in bed, however, listening to the waves, watching the Baywatch movie in Spanish after not jumping off the balcony, having set the wheels in motion for my return when I realized that this is it.
-This is what it means.
+But I was lying in bed, watching Baywatch in Spanish after not jumping off the balcony, having set the wheels in motion for my return when I realized the truth of my reality.
+Not everyone is like this.
 This is what it means to have mental illness.
-It means that I struggle.
-That some things are hard for me.
-That sometimes, I need help.
-It’s not my fault.
-I didn’t do this to myself.
-Through some unfortunate quirk of fate and turn of circumstances, I came wired this way.
+Some things are harder for me.
+Sometimes, I need help.

 It’s not my fault and it doesn’t have to define me any more than my mother’s diabetes has to define her.
 But I have to take care of it, pay attention to the symptoms, and address problems quickly to avoid things escalating.

 If that means leaving vacation early to stay safe, that’s okay.

 Hopefully, I learn to remember that in the moment.